Peers Advancing Total Community Health (PATCH)

 - ICAADA membership

-- CAPRC credentialing fee
+- CPRC credentialing fee

-- CAPRC exam fee
+- CPRC exam fee

 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) as part of an award totaling $2,623,600 with 0% funded by non-government sources.
 The contents are those of the author(s) and do not necessarily represent the official views of, nor an endorsement, by HRSA, HHS, or the U.S. Government.